“Socrates begins most of his investigations not at the center but at the periphery…”

 This then is the setting of the Republic: Hades with its tales and a deliverer willing to go down and able to come up—a most appropriate setting, for down there, so it is said, justice is close at hand (330d8, 614c3; cf. Apology 41a, Gorgias 523, Sophocles, Antigone 451).
 In recounting the discourse Socrates will then be playing that “noblest of games: telling myths about justice and other things” (Phaedrus 276e).

-Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
+This is the first essay in this series.
+The other essays may be found here: II, III, IV, V, VI, VII, VIII, IX, and X. We highly recommend Eva Brann’s The Music of the Republic: Essays on Socrates’ Conversations and Plato’s Writings.
 This essay originally appeared in the St. John’s Review (Volume 39, Number 1 and 2, 1989 – 1990) and is republished here with gracious permission of the author.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).

 Plato’s Republic, B. Jowett and L. Campbell (Oxford 1894) III, p.
 4; The Republic of Plato, ed.
 J. Adams, 2nd edition (Cambridge 1963) I, p.
 1. For a discussion of the “concentric” organization of the Republic postdating the present essay, see R. Brumbaugh, “A New Interpretation of Plato’s Republic,” Journal of Philosophy 64 (1967), 661 ff.

 In this essay, all translations are by the author.